 Surgical Education Learners Forum (SELF)

-The Surgical Education Learners Forum (SELF) develops and evaluates training modules for health care workers in low-resource settings.
-SELF training enables anyone to independently learn and self-assess specific skills.
+The Surgical Education Learners Forum (SELF) develops and evaluates training modules for clinicians in low-resource settings.
+SELF training modules enable clinicians to independently learn and self-assess specific skills.
 SELF training modules are free-to-use and publicly available.

 The Intuitive Foundation supports three SELF training programs with the following aims.